lequocduong/Field-Road_Classification/README.md

       * roads
       * fields
     * test
+    * arb

 ## Performance
-The result of the notebook in this repo produced a log loss score on Kaggle's hidden dataset of 0.04988 -- further gains can probably be achieved by creating an ensemble of classifiers using this approach.
+The result of the notebook in this repo produced a binary category entropy loss score on the roads-field dataset with high performance.
+More information in ResultSummay.pdf